doubleqiao/C-log/README.md

 - 2.The "i" in the “for” loop is only valid inside the for loop.

-- 3.Sometimes the compilation failed and there is no errors in the source file, maybe it is because some symbols are under the Chinese input state. -_-||
+- 3.Sometimes the compilation failed and there is no error in the source file, maybe it is because some symbols are under the Chinese input state. -_-||

 - 4.Small mistakes matter!
 Pay attention to the sequence of the input arguments of the function.